-Commentary on the model Trustees' Annual Report and accounts: The Almond Grant Trust (accounts prepared using FRS 102)
+Commentary on the model Trustees' Annual Report and accounts: The Rosanna Grant Trust (FRS 102 version) - reissued September 2016

 This example is for an unincorporated grant-making trust constituted by a trust deed.
 Any charity of any size can follow the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and the trustees have opted to follow FRS 102 and the Charities SORP (FRS 102).
-This is based in part on the example developed by the Charity Commission England and Wales - however it has been revised to better suit Scottish charities.
+This example is a revision of the example developed with input from the Association of Charitable Foundations in 2008.

-The Almond Grant Trust has unrestricted, restricted and endowment funds.
-It has an income of £1.3m and total net assets of £27.4m.
-The expendable endowment has been received through gifts from the Grant family.
-There are restrictions as to how the income derived from this is spent.
+The Rosanna Grant Trust has unrestricted, restricted and endowment funds.
+It has an income of \pounds 1.3m and total net assets of \pounds 27.4m.
+The permanent endowment is invested under a power of total return.
+The Trust received a gift of expendable endowment in 2015 with restrictions as to how the income derived from it may be spent.